 Nonetheless, I love my Apple - and the passion is not fading as I was sure it would.
-In almost at the stage where I'm ready to buy we of those rainbow colored Apple decals for proud display on the back window of my car.
+I'm almost at the stage where I'm ready to buy one of those rainbow colored Apple decals for proud display on the back window of my car.
 Love is transrational.

-And sensibly so, I think, because really, to judge the difficult, offerings.
-The Orange+Two is sold by Collins International Trading Corporation Calabasas, California - which makes me think that the computer comes from Taiwan.
+sensibly so, I think, because it's difficult, really, to judge the offerings.
+The Orange+Two is sold by Collins Trading Corporation International Calabasas, California - which makes me think that the computer comes from Taiwan.
 But can someone tell me where the Orangepeel Computer fits into the spectrum?
 It's sold by Orange Computers Inc. from Mississauga, Ontario.
 (That's a great name, isn't it).
-Orangepeel comes with 76K of RAM, also Apple-compatible, also with multiple CPU's, etc., etc. for \$790.
+Orangepeel comes with 76K of RAM, Apple-compatible, also with multiple CPU's, etc., etc. for \$790.
 But will they be around in 1988 when even Apple's stock is reaching record lows thanks to Lisa's high price per byte of sex appeal?